HxxWorkAccount/markdown-note-supports/README.md

     - samsung
 ```

-then we can use label like this:
+You can use labels like:
 ```md
 ##### Good fruit
 <attr labels="banana;fruit.apple"></attr>